 AI Ethics Alignment Problems: Why They Matter

-Ever wonder if that super-smart AI you’re interacting with actually *gets* what’s important to us humans?
-It’s a question that’s moved from sci-fi to serious boardroom discussions.
+Ever wonder if that super-smart AI you’re interacting with actually understands what’s important to us humans?
+It’s a question that has moved from science fiction to serious boardroom discussions.
 The challenge of AI ethics alignment problems is arguably one of the most critical hurdles we face as artificial intelligence becomes more capable and integrated into our lives.

 Table of Contents